Is Cotton Really the Most Toxic and Least Sustainable Fabric?

 Synthetic fibers are chemically produced and classified as:

-- Synthetic polymers: Made from petrochemicals, requiring no fiber extraction (polyester, nylon, acrylic).
+• Synthetic polymers: Made from petrochemicals (polyester, nylon, acrylic).

 Cotton plants are tropical crops with four main varieties:

-- Upland cotton (originating in Central America; 90% of global production due to high yield and economic viability).
+• Upland cotton (widely used in global supply due to yield and cost efficiency)

 II.
 Cotton Processing and Challenges

-Cotton requires a 6-month growth cycle.
-After machine harvesting, it undergoes:
+Cotton requires a multi-month growth cycle.
+After harvesting, it typically undergoes:

-4. Spinning and Drawing: Twisting fibers into yarn through multiple passes.
+• Spinning and Drawing: Twisting fibers into yarn through multiple passes

 III.
 Blended Fabrics: Pros and Cons